 Academic Schedule (Full-Time/Part-Time)

 A full-time student schedule for either the fall semester or the spring semester of the winter/spring term generally consists of 12 to 18 credit hours.
 A student registered for fewer than 12 credit hours is classified as part-time.
 A schedule in excess of 18 credit hours must be approved by an academic advisor.
 Except in extraordinary circumstances, such approval will not extend beyond a load of 21 credit hours and will be based on a student’s demonstrated ability to be successful with a full load of 18 (non-audit) credit hours.
-During the summer term, a student may take no more than eight credit hours per session, and no more than 12 credit hours across all sessions.
+During the summer term, a student may take no more than 12 credit hours across all sessions.
 During the winter intersession, a student may take no more than eight credit hours.

 Students enrolled in certain allied health programs with a schedule of fewer than 12 credit hours, during the clinical phase, may be considered full-time from a program perspective.
 However, for financial aid purposes, a student must enroll in 12 aid-eligible credit hours to be considered full-time.
 Total developmental coursework in excess of 30 credit hours is not aid-eligible.
 More than one repeat of a previously passed class is not aid-eligible credit hours.

-It is expected that students will make satisfactory progress each term they are enrolled.
+Students are expected to make satisfactory progress each term they are enrolled.
 Satisfactory academic progress (good standing) is demonstrated when students successfully maintain a cumulative grade point average (GPA) of at least a 2.00 or as defined below.
-At the end of the fall, winter/spring, and summer terms, the progress of each student will be reviewed.
+At the end of the fall and spring semesters, the progress of each student will be reviewed.
 If a student’s cumulative GPA is below a 2.00, the student’s standing is determined by both attempted credits and a minimum cumulative GPA earned at HCC: